tl;dr Link to heading

 Geocomputation with R by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow is very helpful for getting up to speed on the fundamentals of analyzing geospatial data, of which I know precious little.

-getting the data
+getting the data Link to heading

 {tidycensus} by Kyle Walker makes pulling census data into R incredibly easy.